explaingit

 TLDR

-Fast Python linter and formatter written in Rust that replaces Flake8, Black, and isort with a single tool 10, 100× faster.
+Ruff is a blazing-fast Python linter and formatter written in Rust that replaces Flake8, Black, isort, and other tools, running 10-100x faster in a single command.

 Mindmap